leslieclif/notebook/docs/learning/ansible.md

     - include: content.yml
     - include: create_folder.yml
     - include: content.yml
-- include: nginx.yml  #  apache.yml will not hav hosts & tasks but nginx.yml as a separate play will have tasks and can run independently
+- include: nginx.yml  #  apache.yml will not have hosts & tasks but nginx.yml as a separate play will have tasks and can run independently
 #nginx.yml
 ---
 - name: installing nginx